sametcelikbicak/sametcelikbicak/README.md

 I possess extensive experience in software development.
 I have developed web (frontend & backend) and Android (Xamarin) applications using object-oriented programming, software design patterns, principles, methodologies, and various development tools.
 I leverage my technical and analytical skills to solve problems both independently and as part of a team.

 Until 2024, I worked as a Fullstack Developer, and since then, I have continued my career as a Principal Software Specialist, focusing on Frontend development.
-Throughout my career, I have been working with technologies such as Angular, TypeScript, C#, HTML, CSS, JavaScript, and React.
+Throughout my career, I have been working with technologies such as Angular, TypeScript, HTML, CSS, JavaScript, and React.

 [Twitter](https://twitter.com/sametcelikbicak) | [LinkedIn](https://www.linkedin.com/in/sametcelikbicak) | [YouTube](https://www.youtube.com/@sametcelikbicak) | [GitHub](https://github.com/sametcelikbicak) | [WebSite](https://sametcelikbicak.com/)